This Week at LBC

 LBC extends congratulations to:

-Bill & Alyssa Barker on the birth of their daughter, Eloise Petra.
+Wes and Lydia Jensen on the birth of their daughter, Adeline.

 Lenexa Baptist Church